codingforeveryone/READMEs/JavaScript/regular-expressions-beginners-guide.md

 console.log(str.match(re2));   // ['foofoo']
 ```

+_Warning: do not confuse non-capturing groups with [lookaheads](http://codingforeveryone.foundersandcoders.org/JavaScript/regular-expressions-lookaheads.html)!_

 ## Alternation

 Searching for different alternatives can be achieved within a regular expression using the vertical bar symbol (`|`).
 The beginning and the end of the alternation sequence need to be clearly specified, such as with capturing or (preferably) non-capturing groups.